Written by Thomas R. Cutler

 Pick-to-light has been around for nearly twenty years.
 Originally, only the largest facilities with the fastest processing requirements could afford it.
 Recent advances in technology and the advent of Windows-based computer systems have brought the cost within reach of nearly all order fulfillment operations.

-Lightning Pick’s slogan, “Done Right.
-At the speed of light,” captures the bottom-line lean impact of this long-proven, cost-effective technology.
+Contact Lightning Pick to learn more about the bottom-line impact of this long-proven, cost-effective technology.